AdamMashaka/Code_Africa/Smart_Contract/README.md

 The `DEVELOPMENT_NETWORKS` array includes the names of networks considered as development networks.
 For this project, the "hardhat" and "local-host" networks are considered development networks.

 Feel free to clone and explore the repository to see the full implementation of the smart contracts and related tasks.
+ But do not forget to give a star to this repository